 Kristin Finnigan graduated with honours from the Royal Scottish Academy of Music and Drama, going on to complete the advanced postgraduate course at Trinity College of Music, supported by the Henry Rennoldson-Crawford Scholarship, where she won the Elizabeth Schumann lieder prize and Paul Simm Opera Prize.
-She continues her vocal studies with Gavin Carr.
+She is also a former Britten-Pears Young Artist.

 Jacqueline Sherwood / Kiss me, Figaro! / Merry Opera / 2014

 “Kristin Finnegan (sic), who has a deliciously old fashioned claret-rich contralto voice of which it would have been good to hear more, is strong as the divorced wife of Marcus Sherwood”

 Kate Cassidy / Losers / Wexford Festival Opera / 2013

 “Kristin Finnigan as neighbour Kate Cassidy, embodies this character fully with a truly powerful Mezzo”